Soft tissue: Imaging techniques

-Disorders
+Clinical significance

 Soft tissue disorders are medical conditions affecting soft tissue.

-Often soft tissue injuries are some of the most chronically painful and difficult to treat because it is very difficult to see what is going on under the skin with the soft connective tissues, fascia, joints, muscles and tendons.
+Soft tissue injuries are some of the most chronically painful and difficult conditions to treat because it is very difficult to see what is going on under the skin with the soft connective tissues, fascia, joints, muscles and tendons.

-Musculoskeletal specialists, manual therapists and neuromuscular physiologists and neurologists specialize in treating injuries and ailments in the soft tissue areas of the body.
+Musculoskeletal specialists, manual therapists, neuromuscular physiologists and neurologists specialize in treating injuries and ailments in the soft tissue areas of the body.
 These specialized clinicians often develop innovative ways to manipulate the soft tissue to speed natural healing and relieve the mysterious pain that often accompanies soft tissue injuries.
 This area of expertise has become known as soft tissue therapy and is rapidly expanding as technology continues to improve the ability of these specialists to identify problem areas.

-A promising new method of treating wounds and soft tissue injuries is via platelet growth factor (PGF).
+A promising new method of treating wounds and soft tissue injuries is via platelet-derived growth factor.

 There is a close overlap between the term "soft tissue disorder" and rheumatism.
 Sometimes the term "soft tissue rheumatic disorders" is used to describe these conditions.

+Soft tissue sarcomas are many types of cancer that can develop in the soft tissues.